syed-mohd-askari/Movie-Website/README.md

 # Movie-Website
-This is a simple Movie overview website.
+This is a simple Movie overview website created using HTML , CSS and Javascript .
 In this project i have used Javascript to dynamically create HTML elements and then populating content in those elements by querying through data fetched from TMDB API. <br>
 Checkout website here : [Live Demo](https://syed-mohd-askari.github.io/Movie-Website/)

 ## Features